-NCAA Championship hosts are required to utilize NCAA provided public address scripts, run-of-shows and ideo board content.
-Host and participating team messaging or video board content is not allowed.
+NCAA championship hosts are required to utilize NCAA provided public address announcer scripts, runs-of-show and video board content.
+Hosts and participating team messaging or video board content is not allowed.
 This includes promotion of upcoming events at the championship site, recognitions and sponsorships.
 Any enhancements that you would like to propose for the event must be approved in advance by the championship manager.